Vel5id/qgis-forest-ml/README.md

 [Contact]
 For questions, suggestions, or contributions, about code please open an issue or contact the author at:
-Vladimir Fominov — GitHub Profile, [add more]
+Vladimir Fominov — GitHub Profile or Orcid